 In 2017, the CLUS conducted an online survey on behalf of the Cumberland County Planning Commission (CCPC).
-The purpose of this project is to assist the Cumberland County Planning Department in gathering public feedback on the goals and objectives laid out in the draft comprehensive plan.
+The purpose of this project was to assist the Cumberland County Planning Department in gathering public feedback on the goals and objectives laid out in the draft comprehensive plan.
 The Cumberland County Comprehensive Plan is a long range policy document that establishes goals and objectives for the orderly development of the county.
 Almost 3,000 survey responses were used to update the draft county comprehensive plan.

 The U.S Census Bureau identified Cumberland County as the fastest growing county in Pennsylvania from 2000-2014.
 During that time period the County added just over 8,000 residents to reach an estimated population of 243,762.
 By 2040, Cumberland County’s population is expected to swell to over 280,000 residents.